izypanda1/projectd100/README.md

 # projectd100
-Proyect d100 is an implementation for Foundry VTT of a d100 roleplaying system
+Project d100 is an implementation for Foundry VTT of a d100 roleplaying system